Irrational numbers on the number line

-Before understanding representation of irrational numbers on number line first, we need to understand Pythagoras’ theorem
+Before understanding the representation of irrational numbers on number line first, Our Online Maths Tutors, first explain Pythagoras’ theorem

 Pythagoras’ Theorem:: Over 2000 years ago there was an amazing discovery about triangles: